By Edward Kliszus

-Gilbert and Sullivan’s Iolanthe (1882) presented by MasterVoices, stormed the Carnegie Hall stage with an electric atmosphere and exuberant panache.
-Presented to tonight’s full house were an exquisitely entertaining and sublime musical extravagance, visual treat, and literary merriment.
-Viewers were delightfully immersed in a witty, satirical interpretation of Victorian society and politics, along with Gilbert’s libretto bursting with clever banter, quips, and droll irony.
+Gilbert and Sullivan reigned supreme in MasterVoices presents Iolanthe (1882).
+Moreover, they stormed the Carnegie Hall stage with an electric atmosphere and exuberant panache.
+Presented indeed to tonight’s full house was an exquisitely entertaining and sublime musical extravagance with visual treats and literary merriment.
+Viewers were unquestionably delightfully immersed in a witty, satirical interpretation of Victorian society and politics, along with Gilbert’s libretto bursting with clever banter, quips, and droll irony.

 Iolanthe was an excellent choice for a particularly comedic, whimsical production.
-The plot circles around a group of mythical fairies banished from the Fairyland realm for marrying humans, thus violating Fairy law.
-One fairy, Iolanthe, was pardoned by the Fairy Queen after serving a 25-year sentence for marrying a mortal.
+In this case, the plot circles around a group of mythical fairies banished from the Fairyland realm for marrying humans, thus violating Fairy law.
+One fairy on this occasion, Iolanthe, was pardoned by the Fairy Queen after serving a 25-year sentence for marrying a mortal.
 Iolanth’s son Strephon is half-fairy, half-human, and in love with Phyllis, a ward of the Chancery.
-The Lord Chancellor and two wealthy Earls also love Phyllis and are determined to stop the marriage between Strephon and Phyllis.
-The stage was set for a delightful, inventive romp through a fantastical world of absurdity, charm, and satire.
+Then, the Lord Chancellor and two wealthy Earls also love Phyllis and are determined to stop the marriage between Strephon and Phyllis.
+Hence, the stage was set for a delightful, inventive romp through a fantastical world of absurdity, charm, and satire.

-Performed by an orchestra, large chorus, vocal soloists, and ballet artist, Sullivan’s music was replete with captivating melodies, adroit harmonies, and elaborate choral arrangements.
-As performed, the music was unforgettable and engaging, ranging from comic patter songs to heartfelt ballads.
+Performed by an orchestra, large chorus, vocal soloists, and ballet artist, Sullivan’s music portrayed captivating melodies, clever harmonies, and elaborate choral arrangements.
+Consequently, the music was unforgettable and engaging, ranging from comic patter songs to heartfelt ballads.

-Ted Sperling’s frequent use of a chorus of mythical fairies adorned with enchanted, glowing headpieces supported the ethereal, magical quality of the music, creating a dreamlike atmosphere contrasting with the more boisterous music of the mortal characters.
+Ted Sperling’s frequent use of a chorus of mythical fairies adorned with enchanted, glowing headpieces supported the ethereal, magical quality of the music.
+Hence, the creation of a dreamlike atmosphere that contrasts with the mortal characters’ more boisterous music.

-There were many magical moments, including the Nightmare Song of patter and linguistic dexterity performed by the Lord Chancellor (David Garrison).
-Multiple appearances by the expressive Dancing Fairy (Tiler Peck) portrayed her grace, athleticism, and artistry.
-The soaring, beautifully poignant love duet, None Shall Part Us, performed by Strephon (Schyler Vargas) and Phyllis (Ashley Fabian), was romantic, passionate, and conveyed well the depth and intensity of the music.
 The entrance of the Peers singing Loudly Let the Trumpet Bray was fabulous and magnificent.
-The hilarious, naughty, and memorable If You Go In You’re Sure to Win, was sung by the Lord Chancellor (David Garrison), the Earl of Mountararat (Santino Fontana), Earl Tolloller (Jason Danieley), Private Willis (Phillip Boykin) and Peers of the Realm (ensemble).
+The hilarious, naughty, and memorable If You Go In You’re Sure to Win, was then sung by the Lord Chancellor (David Garrison), the Earl of Mountararat (Santino Fontana), Earl Tolloller (Jason Danieley), Private Willis (Phillip Boykin) and Peers of the Realm (ensemble).

 Every detail of MasterVoices’s Iolanthe was expertly crafted and choreographed by conductor/director Ted Sperling and his creative team.
-The world-class vocal soloists used microphones, and words to the music appeared on a large screen above the stage.
-When some idiomatic terms materialized, comical and informative footnotes were included.
+The world-class vocal soloists, in fact, used microphones, and words to the music appeared on a large screen above the stage.
+Then, when some idiomatic terms materialized, comical and informative footnotes appeared.

-This production portrayed the essence of superlative artistry coupled with modern technological tools.
-Audience members were masterfully delivered full access to every quip, idiom, and reference intended by Gilbert and Sullivan.
-During the production, laughs, chuckles, cheers, and other affirmations continued.
-Applause occurred frequently, and the denouement was acknowledged through an extended standing ovation and multiple bows.
-The soloists, dancer, orchestra, costumes, choreography, and lighting were superb.
-Sperling’s conducting was masterful, precise, effective, and expressive.
+This production portrayed the essence of excellent artistry coupled with modern technological tools.
+Audience members were certainly and masterfully delivered full access to every quip, idiom, and reference intended by Gilbert and Sullivan.
+Moreover, during the entire production, laughs, chuckles, cheers, and other affirmations continued.
+Applause indeed occurred frequently, and the denouement received an extended standing ovation and multiple bows.
+Accordingly, the soloists, dancer, orchestra, costumes, choreography, and lighting were superb, while Sperling’s conducting was masterful, precise, effective, and expressive.

 Bravo to the cast and crew of MasterVoices!
 Be sure to travel to www.MasterVoices.org and subscribe for news on upcoming events.